 Rather than doing endless web searches for ‘how to save my marriage when my spouse wants a divorce or how to make your wife want you,’ take action by first addressing that you messed up.

 Put your pride in a little lockbox beside your bed and identify ways you messed up.
 After you have a list (everyone has a list), determine how you can stop feeding the issue(s).

 It’s hard to fix what you don’t understand.
 Following that reflection, deliver a sincere apology.
 Along with that sincerity, have a conversation with your wife to explain what you can and will do differently.

-The main thing to remember here has every intention to follow through, and turning those intentions into realities.
+The main thing to remember here is to follow through, and turn those intentions into realities.
 Words are great, but actions will make her stay.

 Also watch: 7 Most Common Reasons for Divorce